adonix-org/postrise/README.md

 public class MyApp {

     // Your PostgreSQL server.
+Also could be declared in the
+    // try-with-resources scope of the application.
     private static final Server server = new MyPostgresServer();

     public static void main(String[] args) throws Exception {
-        // The data source is created on first access. try (final Connection connection = server.getConnection("my_database")) {
+        // A new data source is created on the first connection
+        // request to the database.
+        try (final Connection connection = server.getConnection("my_database")) {
             // Do something with this connection.
         } finally {